Grants & Funding

 Current Funding Opportunities

 ALERT- June 11, 2018: Entities registering in SAM must submit a notarized letter appointing their authorized Entity Administrator.
 Read the SAM.gov Updated FAQs to learn more about changes to the notarized letter review process and other system improvements coming in June.

 This page contains information about all current OVC discretionary funding opportunities.
 To learn about available grants to support direct services to crime victims through OVC’s formula grant program, contact your state Victim Assistance Program.

-For information about OVC’s grant awards from 1993-present, view our online searchable table.
+For information about OVC’s grant awards from 1993 to the present, view our online searchable table.

 OVC Funding Opportunities

-FY 2017 Antiterrorism and Emergency Assistance Program for Crime Victim Compensation and Assistance (PDF 290 kb)
+FY 2019 Guidance for Invited Applications for Antiterrorism and Emergency Assistance Program for Crime Victim Compensation and/or Assistance (PDF 473 kb)

 Application Deadline: Open

-The Antiterrorism and Emergency Assistance Program (AEAP) is a mechanism by which the Director of OVC may award supplemental crime victim compensation and assistance to respond to an act of terrorism or mass criminal violence.
-The criminal act has to be of sufficient magnitude that it overwhelms the affected jurisdiction’s or program’s ability to respond to the event.
-This is a restricted invitation because the program is intended to respond to specific cases of terrorism and mass violence.
+The Antiterrorism and Emergency Assistance Program (AEAP) is a mechanism by which the Director of OVC may award supplemental crime victim compensation and assistance to respond to an act of domestic terrorism or mass criminal violence.
+The criminal act has to be of sufficient magnitude that the jurisdiction cannot provide needed services to victims of the incident with existing resources and it places an undue financial hardship on the jurisdiction’s ability to respond to victims of other crimes in a timely and comprehensive manner.
+This is not a competitive solicitation.
 Only after OVC has consulted with an eligible organization can an application be submitted.